hoehermann/purple-gowhatsapp/README.md

   * Other devices (i.e. the main phone) display notifications while plug-in connection is "away".
   * WhatsApp does not send contact presence updates while being "away".
   * Caveat emptor: Other side-effects may occur while using "away" state.

-Features which are present in the go-whatsapp version but missing here:

-* Support for proxy servers (whatsmeow limitation).

 Known issues: